Josef-Friedrich/check_zfs_snapshot/README.md

 ## Summary / Short description

-> Checks how long ago the last snapshot of a ZFS dataset was created.
+> Monitoring plugin to check how long ago the last snapshot of a ZFS dataset was created.

 ## Usage

 ```
 check_zfs_snapshot
-Copyright (c) 2016 Josef Friedrich <josef@friedrich.rocks>
+Copyright (c) 2016-2017 Josef Friedrich <josef@friedrich.rocks>

-Checks how long ago the last snapshot of a ZFS dataset was created.
+Monitoring plugin to check how long ago the last snapshot of a ZFS dataset was created.

 Usage: check_zfs_snapshot <options>